szymonrykala/ravsAPI/README.md

 ## Policies

+### Removing objects
+- address - cannot remove if contains buildings
+- building - cannot remove if contains rooms
+- room - while removing all reservations will be deleted
+- reservation - cannot remove if reservation is pending
+- access - cannot remove if there are users assigned to this access class or it's admin or default user class
+- user - if user defetes his account, his data are changed to random strings.
+To delete account in this state, administrator have to delete such user.

 ### Picking up keys
 - if room do not has a key assigned, the key do not have to be provided
 - keys can be piccked up till 1 hour after reservation planned start